status-im/help.status.im/docs/en/using-status/delete-a-group-chat.md

 # Delete a group chat

-If you don’t need a group chat anymore, it can be deleted.
-Both the chat history and member list, as well as all the other data, will be gone forever if the chat is deleted.
-Only the group chat owner can delete it.
+If you don’t need a [group chat][understand-group-chats] anymore, you can delete the chat.
+Once you do that, the chat history and member list are gone forever, with no way to recover this or any other data.

+!!! note
+	Only the group chat owner can delete the group.
 If you're a regular member, consider [leaving the chat][leave-a-group-chat] instead.

 ## Delete a group chat

 === "Mobile"

+    1. From the tab bar, tap [mobile-messages] Messages.
-    1. Open the group chat you want to delete.
+    2. Open the group chat you want to delete.
-    2. Tap :mobile-more: **More options**.
+    3. Tap :mobile-more: **More options**.
-    3. Select **Leave and delete group**.
+    4. Select :mobile-leave: **Leave and delete group**.
-    4. Tap **Leave and delete**.
+    5. Tap **Leave and delete**.

 === "Desktop"

+    1. From the navigation bar, click [desktop-chat] Chat.
-    1. Open the group chat you want to delete.
+    2. Open the group chat you want to delete.
-    2. Click :mobile-more: **More options**.
+    3. Click :desktop-more: **More options**.
-    3. Select **Leave and delete group**.
+    4. Select :desktop-leave: **Leave and delete group**.
-    4. Click **Leave and delete**.
+    5. Click **Leave and delete**.

 --8<-- "includes/urls-en.txt"